finanalyst/raku-pod-render/Pod2HTML.md

 # Highlighting
 Generally it is desirable to highlight code contained in `=code ` blocks.
 While perhaps this may be done in-Browser, it can be done at HTML generation, via the Templates and a highlighter function.

-Raku::Ppd::Render by default sets up the atom-highlighter stack (installation dependencies can be found in [README](README.md)).
+Raku::Pod::Render by default sets up the atom-highlighter stack (installation dependencies can be found in [README](README.md)).

 Since highlighting generates considerably more HTML, it is turned off by default, which will affect the `--doc=HTML ` compiler option.